code-312/ceic-jekyll/pages/about-us/mission-and-history.md

       to research key legislative items.
   - date: '2022'
-    paragraph: The Coalition launches a community legislative working group and invites the community to learn and engage with legislative session.
+    paragraph: The Coalition launches a community legislative working group and invites the community to learn and engage with the legislative session.
 The Coalition also hosts its first in-person fundraiser in partnership with Hush raising thousands of dollars to support our ongoing community programs.
   - date: Today
     paragraph: 'Since Legalization, the Coalition has continued to meet weekly, advocate